 "The question still today is whether we are in touch with God enough ourselves to be able to mediate and facilitate so that other folks also will come into God's presence and grow as faithful people."

-Annie worked in the Ozark missions, and was much loved by the "mountain folks."
+The Reverend Annie Rubena Campbell worked in the Ozark missions, and was much loved by the "mountain folks."
 It is thought that she also had medical training.
 It is not known if Annie Campbell is still living.

 Immigrant pastor, educator, advocate for North Carolina's Latino community, María Teresa Unger Palmer has recognized many gifts and talents as her initial ministry expanded and evolved into an ever-broadening voice of justice.